kater1naa/ExpaTube/README.md

   <h1>Expatube</h1>

-  <p>Expatube is an exclusive platform designed for expats, fostering connections and community building through organized gatherings.
+  <p>Expatube is a platform eclusively designed for expats, fostering connections and community building through organized gatherings.
 This repository contains the source code and documentation for the Expatube project.</p>

   <h2>Overview</h2>